MDAS: A Diagnostic Approach to Assess the Quality of Data Splitting in Machine Learning

 Generally, there are several attributes (or features) in real-life datasets.
 Choosing a subset of these attributes to establish a definite model relation a priori is unexpected and uncommon.
 In this light, we presented the above technique, which works on the entire dataset without assuming any learning objective or model relation or fitting any regression/classification models.
-However, if the model relation is provided, the proposed method can associate model performance with the defined distance metric through a simulation plot.
+However, if the model relation is provided, the proposed method can associate model performance with the proposed MDAS through a simulation plot.
 The Akaike Information Criterion \cite{sakamoto1986akaike, burnham1998practical} is used as the performance metric as,